What Does FFO Mean: A Simple Guide for REIT Investors

 FFO vs. CFO (Cash Flow From Operations)

-FFO focuses on profitability after adjusting for non-cash items, while CFO reflects the company’s cash health and liquidity position.
+FFO focuses on profitability after adjusting for non-cash items, while cash flow from operations reflects the company’s cash health and liquidity position.

 FFO vs. EBITDA and NOI

-Together, these metrics give a full picture: NOI shows how each property performs, EBITDA reveals corporate profitability, and FFO represents overall operational strength specific to REITs.
+Together, these metrics give a full view: NOI shows how each property performs, EBITDA reveals corporate profitability, and FFO shows overall operational strength specific to REITs.

 Adjusted Funds From Operations (AFFO): The Refined Metric